pulakk/blog/remote-camera/index.md

 cat privatekey
 cat publickey
 ```
-Replace `<PUBLIC-KEY-OF-ROUTER>` in the Digital ocean wireguard server config with this public key generated.
+Replace `<PUBLIC-KEY-OF-ROUTER>` in the Digital ocean wireguard server config with this public key.

 #### (c) Configure WireGuard client
 Connect to the router's web interface from the browser at `192.168.1.1`